 Tuk Tuk is the center of most of the tourism on Samosir Island.
 It’s a great place to walk around, shop and catch some fantastic views of Lake Toba.

 Ambarita’s claim to fame is its stone chairs.
-These chairs are around 300 years old and are thought to be remnants of a sort of criminal court where the fates of criminals was decided.
+These chairs are around 300 years old and are thought to be remnants of a sort of criminal court where the fates of criminals were decided.
 If you’re okay exploring the more morbid parts of history, find yourself a guide and explore – the guide will explain that serious crimes back then were dealt with equally serious punishments.
-The criminals were beaten and then lemon and chili was rubbed into their wounds for further pain.
+The criminals were beaten and then lemon and chilli were rubbed into their wounds for further pain.

-The stone chairs, the place where the prisoners were kept, and even the boulder on which prisoners were beheaded is still there today – Ambarita is shocking and blood chilling, but it is worth checking out.
+The stone chairs, the place where the prisoners were kept, and even the boulder on which prisoners were beheaded are still there today – Ambarita is shocking and blood-chilling, but it is worth checking out.